Cheap Christmas Stocking Stuffer Ideas

 With the rising cost of everything, we offer suggestions for making affordable Christmas stockings.

 The stocking is practically synonymous with Christmas.
 The image of a group of festive-coloured oversized socks hanging above an open fire is on almost every Christmas card, pillow and ornament.
 But with the rising cost of living, it is hard enough to afford the main gifts under the tree without worrying about filling a stocking to boot (pun not intended).
-But fear not, as there are plenty of creative and affordable ways to ensure those stockings are brimming with joy without breaking the bank.
+But fear not, as plenty of creative and affordable ways ensure those stockings are brimming with joy without breaking the bank.

 What to Buy?

 Homemade Treats - Nothing beats the personal touch of homemade goodies.
-Cookies, brownies, or even homemade fudge can be made in bulk and wrapped in a festive packaging.
+Cookies, brownies, or even homemade fudge can be made in bulk and wrapped in festive packaging.
 Not only are these treats cost-effective, but they also add a warm, personal touch to your stockings.

 Sweets & Chocolates - Sweet treats and chocolates come together with Christmas; it is a day when diets and usual eating habits can be excused.
 Candy is an excellent way to fill up gaps in a stocking without spending too much money.
 For example, my family and many others have a tradition of having a Terry’s Chocolate Orange in a stocking.
 As a bonus, you can tell them it is considered a modern take on the 19th-century tradition of having an orange at Christmas; they symbolise bags of gold from a story where Saint Nicholas left bags of gold for three daughters who didn’t have dowries.
 Tasty and educational.